City of Character: Program

 The City of Character program encourages cities to each month emphasize and focus on one of 49 character qualities, developed originally Tom Hill as an adaptation of character traits identified by Bill Gothard.
 The program was further developed by and is now administered by the Character Training Institute.
 Some of the qualities taught include: Attentiveness, Dependability, Forgiveness, Gratefulness, Orderliness, Truthfulness, and Obedience.
 A full list of these character qualities can be found on the Character First!
 Web site.

 The IACC and Character First! organizations produce character-based materials for various groups, including: Family, Business, Education (Elementary and High School), and Community.
 Character First! is not a religious program, but the materials can also be adapted for use in a religious setting.
 According to Character Training Institute and IACC advocate, Dr. Joseph Ahne, the program does use religious symbols and is "biblically based".
 Dr. Anhe states that “We use [ Character First! ], because we can’t take religion into schools and government.
 But it’s all based on the same thing.”
 Implementation of the program varies from symbolic to more devoted adherence, but based upon its adoption of the program, one city Tagaytay, Philippines, even requires completion of the Character First! program in order to receive a marriage license.

 The cost of the program varies based on the materials purchased and training conferences utilized in the implementation.
 Reports indicate the materials are between $1,200 per annum or as much as $8,305.

 Criticism

 Critics argue that the movement is a thinly veiled attempt to reduce the separation of church and state and an attempt to require conformity and obedience in society.
 Additionally, critics eye the foundation and funding of the program by various evangelical leaders including those in the Dominionist movement.
-Finally, the character traits emphasized by the program are criticized for over-emphasizing orderliness and obedience which critics find especially troubling when mixed with a political agenda with "template" legislation, some of which emphasizes enabling schools to purchase IACC character training materials.
+Finally, the character traits emphasized by the program are criticized for overemphasizing orderliness and obedience which critics find especially troubling when mixed with a political agenda with "template" legislation, some of which emphasizes enabling schools to purchase IACC character training materials.
 The program is described by some to be "purely motivational" and thus difficult to measure in its "intangible benefits".